richardbarran/django-photologue/docs/pages/installation.rst

 Python 3
 ~~~~~~~~
-Photologue works with Python 3 (3.3 or later).
+Photologue is compatible with Python 3 (3.3 or later).

 Dependencies
 ------------